djpiper28/cards-against-humanity/README.md

 #### Debugging

-To debug you can use `gdb` (of lldb if you are on mac), the debug-xxx targets in the Makefile will build end exec the debugger, mac and windows people need to use their debugger I guess.
+To debug you can use `gdb` (of lldb if you are on mac), mac and windows people need to use their debugger I guess.

 ### Frontend